Powerlearnproject/se-day1-assignment-teemah2006/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

 Answers
+Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.

+Prompt engineering helps avoid getting a confusing response by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+ "Tell me something about space."

+✔️ "Tell me fun facts about the planets in our solar system!"
+ The improved prompt is more effective because it's clear and specific